 An expert should have been in practice at the relevant time but also remain in touch with developments.
 They must have experience relevant to the matters in dispute.
 They should have, and should demonstrate that they have, considered all the relevant factual evidence and the allegations so that they know what are the issues in dispute.
 They should be aware of the distinction between opinion evidence within their field of expertise and factual issues for the judge to determine.
 They should be able to back up their opinions by reference to published studies or papers where appropriate and available.
 They should be willing to re-evaluate their opinions when the evidence changes.
 They should be able to give sound reasons for their opinions.
 Consistency and coherence are hallmarks of a reliable expert.
 Introducing new arguments or opinions for the first time in oral evidence is unlikely to impress the court.
 An expert should be self-aware, and in particular be able to distinguish between their own practice and preferences, and the range of opinion held by responsible bodies of practitioners, particularly where those might differ from their own.
 They should never appear to be acting as an advocate for the party instructing them.

 It is the litigator’s responsibility to try to ensure that experts adhere to these “rules”.
 However, litigators have limited control over experts because they are independent and they report to the court.
 In clinical negligence litigation much depends on the quality of the expert opinion evidence on which a party relies.
 Parties to litigation and the courts need good quality expert evidence.
 It does not come cheap, but it is essential to ensure that justice is done.

-Nigel Poole QC’s new book, ‘Clinical Negligence Made Clear’ will be out in October 2019.
+Nigel Poole QC’s new book, ‘Clinical Negligence Made Clear’ is out now!

-It will also be very helpful for expert witnesses, and doctors who get caught up in litigation.
+It is a great introduction to clinical negligence law for non-lawyers, lawyers with no experience of clinical negligence, expert witnesses, and doctors who get caught up in litigation.